MukundBhatia/SQL/README.md

 # SQL
 To create a database named office which contains tables Employee and Swipes.
 And run the following queries on the above mentioned database.

-1. Print name of employees that worked at least 2 days from office.2.
-Print Name and number of days present in office for a employee.
+1. Print name of employees that worked at least 2 days from office.
+2. Print Name and number of days present in office for a employee.
 3. Print Name of employees working from home
 4. Print Location where most employees are working from home.
 5. Print name of employees who have not completed minimum hours (8:30 hours).